 If you have an iPad or another tablet at home and haven’t used it for therapy, I recommend checking out what it can do.
 You might be pleasantly surprised.

-Rachel Wynn, MS CCC-SLP, is speech-language pathologist specializing in geriatric care.
+Rachel Wynn, MS CCC-SLP, is speech-language pathologist specializing in geriatric care in Boulder, Colorado.
 She blogs at Gray Matter Therapy, which strives to provide information about geriatric care including functional treatment ideas, recent research, and ethical care.
 Rachel’s projects include: Gray Matter Therapy newsletter, Research Tuesday, and Patient Education Handouts.
-Find her on Facebook, Twitter, or hiking with her dog in Boulder, Colo.
+Find her on Facebook or Twitter.